coder/envbuilder/README.md

 Exit the container, and re-run the `docker run` command... after the build completes, `htop` should exist in the container! 🥳

+> **Note:** Envbuilder performs destructive filesystem operations!
+To guard against accidental data loss, it
+> will refuse to run if it detects it is not running as PID 1.
+> If you need to bypass this behaviour for any reason, you can bypass this safety check by setting
+> `DANGEROUS_BYPASS_PID_CHECK=1`.

 ## Container Registry Authentication

 envbuilder uses Kaniko to build containers.
 You should [follow their instructions](https://github.com/GoogleContainerTools/kaniko#pushing-to-different-registries) to create an authentication configuration.